 It was the first time that Britican flew the French courtesy flag!

-Upon arrival to the entrance of the marina we called the marina three or four times without response.
+Upon arrival at the entrance of the marina we called the marina three or four times without response.

 That being said, it was still very busy!

 We were instructed to go stern to the wall (back the boat up to the wall) and all went well.
 As usual, I threw the two stern lines to a person on land and then took the lazy line to the front of the bow and tied that down to anchor the front of the boat.
 The lazy line was small but eventually, I pulled up a massive rope attached to the small rope – in the end, I had to use our anchor winch to pull it in as I was not strong enough to do it unassisted.